Jump to content

 Filmwerkstatt Düsseldorf: Arbitrary blocking of Facebook pages endangers artistic freedom

 In December 2021, Facebook deleted the page of Filmwerkstatt Düsseldorf.
-In March 2023, together with the law firm Hausfeld, we filed a lawsuit at the Regional Court of Düsseldorf
+In March 2023, together with the law firm Hausfeld, we filed a lawsuit at the Regional Court of Düsseldorf.
+In July 2024, the court declared Facebook's blocking unlawful.
+An important success for artistic freedom!

 In December 2021, Facebook deleted the page of the Filmwerkstatt Düsseldorf (English: Movie Workshop Düsseldorf).
 The association of filmmakers has made it its mission to spark people's enthusiasm about art and culture through film screenings and discussions.
-Together with the Filmwerkstatt and the law firm Hausfeld, we are taking legal action against the arbitrary restriction of artistic freedom before the Düsseldorf Regional Court.
-The GFF wants to achieve that the page is restored and protected from further blockings and deletions.
-The proceedings are also intended to strengthen artistic freedom in the long term.
+Together with the Filmwerkstatt and the Hausfeld law firm, we took legal action against the arbitrary restriction of artistic freedom before the Düsseldorf Regional Court - with success

 SOCIAL MEDIA PLATFORMS ARE VITAL TO THE SURVIVAL OF ART

-By arbitrarily deleting the page, Facebook is endangering the Filmwerkstatt's artistic freedom.
+By arbitrarily deleting the page, Facebook endangered the Filmwerkstatt's artistic freedom.
 This is because the Facebook page, which was followed by over 4000 people, was the main advertising channel for the non-profit association.
-With the arbitrary deletion of its Facebook page, the Filmwerkstatt is massively restricted in promoting its activities.
+With the arbitrary deletion of its Facebook page, the Filmwerkstatt was massively restricted in promoting its activities.
 It is difficult to quantify the damage that the association, which is financed in part by donations, has suffered as a result of its lack of presence.

 For art in general, the Internet and social networks in particular are an indispensable platform for generating attention and thus making an impact.
 The fundamental right of artistic freedom, which was massively restricted by this arbitrary deletion, applies not only to private individuals, but also to non-profit associations.